 CorkDFAS acts as a centre for news of related heritage, historical, and artistic events and activities, particularly related to our Sponsor, Partner and Associated Members (see, Announcements Page, and also Facebook, and Twitter (see below)).

-Visits by members to museums, private and public collections, and significant buildings, are organised by the Events Coordinator.
+Visits by members to museums, private and public collections, and significant buildings, are organised by the Events Secretary(ies).

-CorkDFAS is creating opportunities for its members to volunteer to become involved in particular activities that would assist certain bodies that are engaged in the field of conservation or hold collections that require ‘conservation’ in the broadest sense.
-These activities can range from minor but necessary tasks to some members ultimately becoming involved in actual conservation activities, following suitable instruction and training, and under professional supervision.
+CorkDFAS avails of opportunities for its members to volunteer to become involved in particular activities that would assist certain bodies that are engaged in the field of conservation or hold collections that require ‘conservation’ in the broadest sense.
+These activities involve minor but necessary tasks under professional supervision.